apache/accumulo-classloaders/modules/local-caching-classloader/README.md

 with valid contents.
 If the checksum of a downloaded resource does not match the checksum in the context definition file, then the downloaded version of the file is deleted from the context cache directory so that it can be retried at the next interval.

+The property `general.custom.classloader.lcc.update.grace.minutes` determines how long the update process continues to return the most recent valid classloader when an exception occurs in the background update thread.
+A zero value (default) will cause the most recent valid classloader to be returned.
+Otherwise, the update thread will fail for N minutes, then clear the reference to the classloader internally.
+This will cause a subsequent call to `LocalCachingContextClassLoaderFactory.getClassLoader(String)` to act like the initial call to create the classloader and return the exception to the calling code.

 ## Cleanup